elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/javascript-specials.md

 ---

-### What the three types of JavaScript functions commonly used in application development?
+### What three types of JavaScript functions are commonly used in application development?

 <details>
   <summary><strong>View Answer:</strong></summary>